ds-rants/ds-rants/posts/2025/2025_04_24_Consultancy_obliteration/index.md

 > What about the low hanging fruits for performance we showed them?
 > What about the so needed design improvements for maintainability?
 >
->None of that obviously.
+> None of that obviously.

 They start showing the very simple Merge Request, telling us how they managed to improve the running time.
 Something is off, something is fishy.
 I quickly use my ultimate power: the all-seeing eye.
 I open their project in the GCP console, navigate to the Machine Learning pipelines.
-Their previous garbage pipeline ran in 4 hours, a new one has been running for [REDACTED].
+Their previous garbage pipeline ran in 4 hours, a new one has been running for **[REDACTED]**.

 I now feel the taste of blood between my teeth.
 I yearn for their demise.
-I will inflect permanent damage on them.
+I will inflect permanent damage to them.
 From this point, I a not a Data Scientist, I morphed into the most dangerous and ungodly species on earth, not even human anymore...
 I am now a lawyer.
 Because, the only thing I have for them are questions, but of the most dangerous kind, the kind for which you already know all the answers...